What is a TOG rating?

 • Determine the temperature or the room your baby will be sleeping in

-• Use our temperature (TOG guide) to determine the matching rating (for example: if your baby sleeps in a ~20C room the ideal temperature rating is Moderate).
+• Use our TOG guide to determine the matching rating (for example: if your baby sleeps in a ~20C room the ideal TOG is 1.0 TOG.

 • Depending on the room temperature, your baby’s health and their physiology you then decide on the number of layers to wear underneath the sleep garment.
 (In the above a example the ideal combination could be long-sleeved pyjamas and a sleeveless bodysuit).